heppu/hashtag-follower/README.md

 # Hashtag Follower

-telegram bot which follows instagram hastags
+Telegram bot which follows instagram hastags and post those to user/group

 ## Installation